rhjensen79/robert-jensen.dk/content/posts/2023-build-publish-docker-on-github/index.md

 Note if you want to change the name of the container, then you want to change the `IMAGE_NAME` in the beginning of the file.
 By default it's using the repository name.

+I suggest leaving it as is for now.

 Also by default, it uses your Github credentials, to push the finished container image, to the repo.
 This can also be changed, if you are using a different container registry.

+!!!
+Remember not to put secrets in your Public (or private) git repository, if you chose another repository at a later time.

 For now click "Commit Changes" and commit directly to the main branch.
 ![Commit_Action](images/commit_action.jpg)